-- [34] In response to the Complainant's rebuttal, the Respondent presented exhibit R-3 which included excerpts from the 2012 Recording and Reporting Information for Assessment Audit and Equalized Assessment Manual regarding Multiple Parcel Sales, and also portions of a Sales Validation Questionnaire related to the sale of the property at 100 Manning Crossing.
+- [39] In response to the Complainant's rebuttal, the Respondent presented exhibitR-3 in surrebuttal.
+This included excerpts from the 2012 Recording and Reporting Information for Assessment Audit and Equalized Assessment Manual regarding Multiple Parcel Sales, and also portions of a Sales Validation Questionnaire related to the sale of the property at 100 Manning Crossing.
 The Assessment Manual document stated that if a multiple parcel sale is included, the sale price must be apportioned to each parcel and that apportionment adjustments should only be made where information about the sale price apportionment is available or can be derived.
-Respondent submitted that the sale of the 100 Manning Crossing property was part of a portfolio sale.
+The Respondent submitted that the sale of the 100 Manning Crossing property was part of a portfolio sale.
 A Request for Information indicated that a value was attached to that property and that it was a valid sale.
-The RFI confirmed a total sale price of \$20,872,000, but also noted that there was an appraisal made on the property, with an appraised value of \$21,400,000. - [35] With respect to the Complainant's concern that the subject is not a shopping center because it has an LUC 228 code, the Respondent stated that the subject property is located in a shopping centre and is not assessed based on the LUC code. - [36] In support of the City's 6.50% cap rate, the Respondent referred to the Shopping Centre Analysis (Exhibit R-1, page 15) and noted that, of the seven comparables that were also in the Complainant's package, the average was 6.46%. - [37] For independent support of the City's cap rate, The Respondent provided third party reports from Colliers International and CB Richard Ellis for Q2 2012 (Exhibit R-1, pages 42 46).
+The RFI confirmed a total sale price of \$20,872,000, but also noted that there was an appraisal made on the property, with an appraised value of \$21,400,000. - [40] With respect to the Complainant's concern that the subject is not a shopping center because it has an LUC 212 code, the Respondent stated that the subject property is located in a shopping centre and is not assessed based on the LUC code. - [41] In support of the City's cap rate, the Respondent referred to the Shopping Centre Analysis (Ex.
+R-1, page 28) and noted that, of the seven comparables that were also in the Complainant's package, the average was 6.46%. - [42] For independent support of the City's cap rate, The Respondent provided third party reports from Colliers International and CB Richard Ellis for Q2 2012 (Ex.
+R-1, pages 46 50).
 For Community Retail, the former report showed cap rate Low: 6.25% and cap rate High: 6.75%; the latter report showed, for Retail Regional, a cap range of 5.75% to 6.25% and for Retail Neighbourhood, a cap rate range of 6.0% to 6.5%.
-It was submitted that these numbers support the City's analysis.
+It was submitted that these numbers support the City's analysis. - [43] In summary, the Respondent requested the Board to confirm the assessment at \$1,231,500, based on a rental rate of \$30/ sf and a capitalization rate of 6.50%.